How to Save 260 Hours Per Year With Automated Contracts

 Managing a busy contract portfolio requires a good amount of daily oversight, especially if the contract management group has a small team or limited resources.
-Implementing a practical contract management system is a crucial investment for any company with an active portfolio, and contrary to popular belief, not all solutions will break the bank.
+Implementing a practical contract lifecycle management system is a crucial investment for any company with an active portfolio, and contrary to popular belief, not all solutions will break the bank.
 In addition to concrete financial savings, there are some intangible benefits to automating the contract management process.
 One of the biggest advantages will be the time that it saves, allowing team members to exert their efforts on more pressing matters, which of course ends up helping the bottom line.

 Based on a conservative estimate, automated contracts can save a company at least 260 hours per year, and perhaps even more.
 This is based on the assumption that a member of the contract management team spends at least one hour each day on trivial matters.
 One hour each day for each of the five days of the work week over the 52 weeks in a year adds up to 260 hours, and that is just to see where a contract stands.
-Here is how an automated contract management process will prevent those hours from being wasted:
+Here is how an automated contract management workflow will prevent those hours from being wasted:

 No Daily Calendar Checks